giselew/toctoc_indexreloaded/toctoc_indexreloaded/Documentation/Introduction/Features/NewInThisManualForVersion/Index.rst

 - All about CSS-folding
 - How and why use an API-key
 - Extension configuration from extension manager or from TypoScript
-- File handling and other causes that trigger recreation of CSS and JS files
+- File handling and other things triggering recreation of CSS and JS files.
+We added more information about the way *toctoc_indexreloaded* processes the files.